syntasso/workshop/writing-a-promise/README.md

 ```
 <br />

-Applying the promise will trigger your pipeline steps which in turn requests an instance of Jenkins from the operator.
+Applying the Kratix Promise will trigger your pipeline steps which in turn requests an instance of Jenkins from the operator.
 While the pipeline can run quite quickly, Jenkins requires quite a few resources to be installed including a deployment and a runner which means the full install may take a few minutes.

 You can see a bit of what is happening by first looking for your pipeline completion
 ```bash